nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Pinning a task: `pin_task`
-Pins a task from SOChedule Task List.
+Pins a task from the task list.

 Format: `pin_task INDEX`
 * Pins the task at the specified INDEX.